Chikoumi/Teamspeak3-server-autoinstall/README.md

 Teamspeak3 server autoinstallation script.
 ## How to use ?

-Just donwload & run teamspeak.sh
+Just download & run teamspeak.sh